Skip to main content

 A minimum of two sets of plans are required for any plan review.
 If the building for which the plans are being submitted is over 50,000 cubic feet, all plans must be signed and sealed by a registered Architect or Engineer.
 All plans must be submitted with a City of Madison Plan Approval Application Form which also must be signed by the Building Designer and Supervising Professional.
 Omission of any required items on your plans or application may result in a delay of your project.
 The plan review fees need to be paid at the time of submittal.

-Note: If your project cannot conform to building code, follow the variance procedure.
+Note: If your project cannot conform to the building code, follow the variance procedure.
 See the Petition for Variance Application for more information.
 Please contact Building Inspection at (608) 266-4551 with any questions.

 Where to Go